-- Calculate the amount of refrigerant to add as described in "6.
-REFRIGERANT PIPING". - 2.
-After the vacuum drying is finished, open valve A and charge the calculated amount of refrigerant through the service port for the liquid-side stop valve.
+- 1. Calculate the amount of refrigerant to add as described in "Calculating the amount of refrigerant to add" in "7.
+PRECAUTIONS ON REFRIGERANT PIPING". - 2.
+After the vacuum drying is finished, open valve A and charge the calculated amount of refrigerant through the service port for the liquid-side stop valve. - 3.
+Close valve A after charging is complete.